 Current vaccines lower the risk of infection and, if infected, help protect against severe illness, hospitalizations, and deaths due to infection with the Omicron variant.
 However, breakthrough infections in people who are vaccinated can occur, but at a significantly lower rate than those among persons who are not fully vaccinated.
 People who are up to date (up to date means fully vaccinated and received a booster dose or fully vaccinated but not yet booster-eligible) with their COVID-19 vaccines and get COVID-19 are less likely to develop severe illness, be hospitalized, or die than those who are unvaccinated and get COVID-19.
-Although no vaccine is 100 percent effective at preventing illness in vaccinated people, the currently authorized COVID-19 vaccines, including the primary series, booster shots and additional doses for those who need them, remain the best form of protection against COVID-19 infection, hospitalization, and death.
-For the week ending February 12, County residents who were unvaccinated were more than two and half times more likely to be infected, five times more likely to be hospitalized, and had 13 times the likelihood of dving when compared to individuals who were fully vaccinated.
-When comparing unvaccinated individuals with those vaccinated and fully boosted, unvaccinated people were nearly four times more likely to be infected.
+Although no vaccine is 100 percent effective at preventing illness in vaccinated people, the currently authorized COVID-19 vaccines. including the primary series, booster shots and additional doses for those who need them. remain the best form of protection against COVID-19 infection, hospitalization, and death.
+For the week ending February 19, County residents ages 5 and older who were unvaccinated were nearly three and half times more likely to be infected and 10 and a half times more likely to be hospitalized when compared to individuals who were fully vaccinated and boosted.
+When comparing fully vaccinated individuals with unvaccinated individuals, fully vaccinated people were 18 times less likely to die from COVID-19.
 Vaccinations are widely available to those 5 years and older.
 Booster doses are available for everyone 12 years and older.

 Additionally, according to the CDC "...getting a COVID-19 vaccination is a safer and more dependable way to build immunity to COVID-19 than getting sick with COVID-19.
 COVID-19 vaccination causes a more predictable immune response than infection with the virus that causes COVID-19."
 Conversely, the level of protection people get from COVID-19 infection alone may vary widely depending on how mild or severe their illness was, the time since their infection, which variant they were infected with, and their age.
-Increasing evidence shows that a combination of infection after completing the primary series of vaccination can build strong hybrid immunity.
+A recent study showed that, for people who already had COVID-19, those who do not get vaccinated after their recovery are more than 2 times as likely to get COVID-19 again than those who get fully vaccinated after their recovery.